 DME claim denials rank in the millions.
 According to eSolutions’ TITAN user data for Medicare, Medicaid and commercial payers, more than 6.4 million DME claims were denied in 2019, representing $2 billion in total denied billed claims reported in 2019.
 Of the total percentage of denials, 25% were due to eligibility issues, 12% were alternate payer problems, and medical necessity issues (including same or similar) caused 2% of DME claims to be denied last year.

 One issue that causes stress for DME providers is same or similar denials.
-These denials happen when an organization submits a claim for an item the patient already rents or owns, and the item is within its standard reasonable useful lifetime (RUL), which is typically about five years.
+These denials happen when an organization submits a claim for an item the patient already rents or owns, and the item is within its standard reasonable useful lifetime (RUL).

 Checking Codes Is Often Painful